Recoverable Errors with Result

 }

-Don't worry about #[cfg(test)] attribute for now.
+Don't worry about the #[cfg(test)] attribute for now.
 We'll explain in more detail its meaning in the next Testing Cairo Programs chapter.

 #[test] attribute means the function is a test function, and #[should_panic] attribute means this test will pass if the test execution panics.